apjanco/minicomp-guide/0-intro.md

 ## Key ideas

 **Sustainability**
 Content management systems like WordPress run on a server.
 Each and every time someone asks for information, the server accesses a database, builds the webpage and sends it to the user.
 To do that, the server has to be left running day and night waiting.These dedicated servers consume singificant amounts energy; as much as 3% of the world's total energy consumption ([src](https://www.grcooling.com/the-plane-truth-about-environmental-sustainability/)).
 Minimal computing approaches do not require a dedicated server.
 They favor shared resources and the effifcent use of computation and connectivity.
 The website is just an HTML file that can be stored amongst other files and served to the web.
 The webisite's files can be distributed all over the world so that a page loads equally fast in New York, Phnom Penh or Lagos.

 **Accessibility**
+Making a website accessibile can mean many things.
+Can the site be naviagted using a screen reader.
+Is also address a global audience.
+PH guide for writing.
+What does accessibilty mean? no presumption of devices and connectivity of any single region of the global.
+Participation of global users.

 **Community**